apptainer/singularity-userdocs/gpu.rst

 Requirements
 ============

-To use the ``--rcom`` flag to run a CUDA application inside a container you must ensure that:
+To use the ``--rocm`` flag to run a CUDA application inside a container you must ensure that:

 * The host has a working installation of the ``amdgpu`` driver, and a compatible